 The holiday was brought to the province of Quebec in Canada by French colonists and was celebrated back in the early 1600’s.
 There it has three names, la Fête de la Saint-Jean-Baptiste (St. John the Baptist’s Day), la Saint-Jean (the St. John), and Fête nationale du Québec (National Holiday of Quebec).
 As the latter name suggests, it is now a national holiday in the Province.

 The celebration starts in Quebec the night of June 23rd with Bonfires.
 There’s dancing and singing of folk songs.
 On the 24th, there are parades in the morning and then a mass for St. John the Baptist’s Day.
 Later on there are concerts and fireworks.

 Thanks to Monique Palomares for help with the details of the holiday.
 Monique works with me on the French and Spanish versions of Mama Lisa’s World.

 Image: Feu de la Saint-Jean by PA, CC 4.0.

 This article was posted on Thursday, April 29th, 2021 at 6:36 pm and is filed under Canada, Countries & Cultures, Fête de la Saint-Jean (St. John's Eve), France, Holidays Around the World, Mama Lisa, Seasonal, Summer, Summer Solstice.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply